 When creditors cancel debts, they are required to report the canceled amount (if it's over $600) to the IRS using Form 1099-C cancellation of debt.
 You'll also receive a copy of the form in the mail, typically around tax time if it applies.
 You may not have personally encountered this tax situation before, but it's pretty common.
-The IRS estimates 4.4 1099-C forms will be sent to taxpayers in 2020.
+The IRS estimates nearly 4 million 1099-C forms will be sent to taxpayers in 2021.

 Depending on your income, tax bracket, filing status, and other tax factors, the canceled debt may only affect your taxes minimally.
 You may not have to pay the full amount of the cancellation to the IRS.

 You’re also required to include canceled debt on your taxes when a charge-off is settled because the creditor cancels a portion of the debt in the settlement offer.
 A settlement is when you negotiate with the creditor to pay just a percentage of the outstanding balance to satisfy the full debt.

 You may be able to get an exception for including the canceled debt as taxable income on your tax return.
 One such exception pertains to insolvency.
 If you were insolvent, meaning you had a negative net worth, at the time the debt was canceled, you might not have to report all or part of the charge-off to the IRS.

 Get a Tax Preparer Involved